 - Notes on your new machine

 - Process notes as you design and plan

 - Have Mr. Benshoof approve your idea

 - Feedback on your prototype

 - Mr. Benshoof’s check-off of your final prototype

 In addition to your work exploring a new machine, you also need to write two essays.
 These essays connect very specifically to some of the scholarships that we’ll apply to as a class in January and February.
 By getting them written now we will have time to edit them, and you can consider using them in other applications for schools or scholarships.

 Scholarship Essay 1: Problems in Fairbanks – Complete a 1,000 word essay addressing the following: What do you consider the largest social problem plaguing Fairbanks today, and list 3-5 possible solutions for it.
 How could you be part of one solution?

-Scholarship Essay 2: Benefits of Lawsuits – Complete a 1,000 word essay on the subject: “How do personal injury lawsuits benefit America?”
+Scholarship Essay 2: Engineering Interest – Complete a 500 word essay on the subject: “Describe your interest in an engineering education/career”